ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setPinControl*

-Sets the PinControl feature to enable or disable parental control functionality.
-This API allows users to toggle the overall parental control settings, ensuring restricted access to content based on user preferences.
+Enables or disables the PIN control feature, which helps manage access to restricted content or settings based on user preferences.
+This function is essential for maintaining parental controls or other security measures to prevent unauthorized changes.

 ### Related Functions
-[getPinControl](#getPinControl) : Retrieves the current status of the PinControl setting.
+[getPinControl](#getPinControl) : Retrieves the current status of the PIN control feature.

 ### Events